microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganizationjoinrequestrecord-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [multiTenantOrganizationJoinRequestRecord](../resources/multitenantorganizationjoinrequestrecord.md) object.
+Get the status of a tenant joining a multi-tenant organization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).